im-knots/ea-monorepo/ea-platform/ea-job-api/tests/README.md

-# Ea Job Engine Tests
+# Ea Job API Tests
-Here you will find some tests for the Ea Job Engine.
+Here you will find some tests for the Ea Job Engine API.

 ## Create a new API smoke test
 - Add the json payload you are sending for PUT operations into the `smoke/payloads` directory.